Robert Wesley Knighton

-Robert Wesley Knighton (February 5, 1941 – May 27, 2003) was an American serial killer who, after serving time for kidnapping and manslaughter in Missouri embarked on a four-day, two-state killing spree along with Lawrence Lingle Brittain (born September 11, 1972) and Ruth Renee Williams (born February 1967).
+Robert Wesley Knighton (February 5, 1941 – May 27, 2003) was an American serial killer and spree killer who, after serving time for kidnapping and manslaughter in Missouri embarked on a four-day, two-state killing spree along with Lawrence Lingle Brittain (born September 11, 1972) and Ruth Renee Williams (born February 1967).
 Brittain and Williams both pleaded guilty and testified against Knighton in exchange for leniency, and have since been released from prison.
 Knighton was convicted of two murders in Oklahoma and executed in 2003.

 Early life

 Knighton, who was nicknamed "Bobby" as a child, did not like to talk about his upbringing, but some details are known.
-He was born in Springfield, Missouri to a woman who had eight husbands and many boyfriends.
+He was born in Springfield, Missouri, to a woman who had eight husbands and many boyfriends.
 Knighton said he could not recall wanting to be anything in life.
 He said he idolized Elvis Presley and dreamed of becoming a singer at one point.
 Knighton was emotionally and physically abused as a child.
 When he was about 6 years old, he was forced to sit outside during a Thanksgiving dinner at his grandparents' house for looking too much like his father.

 One of Knighton's mother's boyfriends hit him hard enough that he was sent to the hospital.
 Another destroyed his favorite toy.
 Knighton, who only stayed in school through the fourth grade, ended up in a boy's reformatory when he was 12, where he said that boys were punished for misbehavior with beatings and were placed in a cellar for days at a time.

 In 1968, Knighton was convicted of armed robbery in Oklahoma and sentenced to 10 years in prison.

 Brittain was born in Clinton, Missouri, and dropped out of school in 8th grade.
 At the time of the murders, he was on probation for auto theft.